chandrima0503/PharmaWebApp/README.md

-# G5S1_HTML&CSS_GradedProject1
+# PharmaWebApp

- Greatlearning HTML CSS project for group G5S1
+This project aims to create a webpage for pharma products and design a form for lab tests.
+The users should be able to book slots for their lab tests.